The 12 Most Charming Small Towns in New Jersey

 The Old Mill is a draw in this small town that’s retained its country charm, and is lined with Victorian homes, plus a handful of shops and restaurants.
 Inside the original grist mill, which was powered by a waterwheel and first built in 1706, visitors will find The Moth, a friendly coffee shop overlooking the town’s lake with primo blends and café concoctions, delicious vegan-friendly sandwiches, cakes and other devilishly good pastries.
 Upstairs and in and around the mill, you’ll find shops from local artisans, of which items for sale are hand-made or vintage.
 A long-standing florist, art and pottery studio meets gift shop, Bloomers N Things, is another draw right in the town, but we also suggest visiting its bucolic outskirts.
 Here, you’ll find The Horse Park of New Jersey; the Ashford Estate, a breathtaking and popular wedding venue; and, Screamin’ Hill Brewery, where a family farm meets a brewery and you can reserve a “crop circle” and enjoy craft beers in a socially-distanced way.

-Where to stay: Just a short drive away, a late 19th-century farmhouse with a wood-burning stove and vineyard views awaits you.
+Where to stay: Just a short drive away, a luxury apartment with ceramic tile floors, cultured marble vanities, and crown molding awaits you.
 Enough said.

 10. Cape May, NJ